Healthy French Toast Recipe

 Fuel your day the right way with this healthy French toast

-Breakfast is so important — it gives you the energy you need to get going, as well as sets the tone for the rest of the day ahead.
+A healthy breakfast is so important — it gives you the energy you need to get going, as well as sets the tone for the rest of the day ahead.
 By finding healthier alternatives to traditional brunch favourites, like this healthy French toast, you can still enjoy yourself, make the most of your time socialising with loved ones, and be ready for the day ahead!

 I’d love to know how you go making this recipe — let me know in the comments below!